sethmichel/Trading_Data_Analysis/README.md

 - Record ROI in intervals: Track ROI percent in 0.01 intervals as it goes up and down (record ROI changes in a list)
 - Can have hundreds of relevant columns using the market data

----

-## The Statistics Models
+## The Models

-**Notes:**
-1. I go into so much detail for these models because I don't want to try to remember them in case I edit them again.
-Also, most of the logic used in the optimal exit point model can also be applied to the other models; You don't have to read all of them

-2. Because we have so much second-by-second market data, we can use whatever input features we want and can calculate things that the trade logs would never tell us.

-3. All these models use input features **volatility percent** and **minutes since market open**.
-These 2 variables are dependent on each other, so ideally use joint relationships for the model.

----

 ### Model 1: Optimal Exit Point Model
-> Model: LinearGAM/GammaGAM (overhauled to handle heteroscedasticity bias)
+> Model: LinearGAM and GammaGAM (overhauled to handle heteroscedasticity bias)

-#### How It Works
+Model assumes all trades are stable and gives ROI prediction assuming the trade succeeds

 Specifics
 - X features: Minutes since market open, volatility percent (custom metric)
 - Y feature: Max ROI of the trade until the trade falls to the exit point
 - Note: Does NOT go until the user exited the trade, but rather until an exit point we define
 - Sampling: Take a data sample every 10 minutes of a trade (with many adjustments to fix bias)
 - Filtering: Only using 'good' trades (ones that fail quickly are removed)
-   - Purpose: Model assumes all trades are stable and gives ROI prediction assuming the trade succeeds

-1. x features are minutes since market open, and volatility percent (volatility percent is custom metric I use), y feature  is the max roi of the trade until the trade falls to the exit point. so it does NOT go until the user exited the trade, but rather until an exit point we define.
-We take a data sample every 10 minutes of a trade (we do a lot of adjustements to fix bias from this).
-Also, it's only using 'good' trades, so ones that fail quickly are removed. the model is meant to assume all trades are stable and give the roi prediction assuming the trade succeeds, including failed trades would lower the estimate.

-2. The raw data is extracted, both x features are scaled so they're the same approximate range before having StandardScaler applied to them (minutes can be 300 but volatility will never be over 2).
-Then the y data has a sevear skew bias we can fix with either a GammaGAM model instead of a linearGAM model, or a linearGAM model which scales the data with np.log1p.
-Gamma handles this interally, but np.log1p introduces a strong back transformation bias which we deal with a little later via duan smearing.

-2. Next we weigh the data to prevent longer trades (more data samples per trade) from dominating.
-The data is 'group
-weighted'. (solves issue of 1 hour long trade vs 2 minute long trade)

-3. (lam means lambda, and it's not a 1 it's a L) Next, because the y distribution of the data is right skewed and we ideally want all samples of the same trade grouped together we use StratifiedGroupKFold grouped by trade_id.
-This is used to select the smoothing parameters (lam) which is something like this for example: np.logspace(-3, 3, num=8).
-Original unscaled y values are separated into folds and we find the best MAE and RMSE values by comparing each fold against the validation set.
-We pick the lam that minimizes the MAE.
-The process of finding this lam is the raw x values of each fold are scaled and the scaled y values for this fold are obtained, then a model is trained on this folds scaled x, scaled y data, then (only if we used np.log1p as I mentioned earlier) we find the duan smearing factor to correct the back transformation bias we get from the scaled y values, we can use this smear variable to get non-back-transformation bias predictions from the model (prediction is on log scale, but smearing with exp(prediction) brings it to the normal scale).
-We then get the MAE and RMSE values by converting the prediction value back to the original scale (so we calculate these on the original scale, not log scale).
-After we do this for each fold we find the average MAE and RMSE across all folds.
-This results in the best lam and the best cv report

-4. With the best lam, we can train the actual model and fit it using the weights

-5. Only if we used np.log1p: Now, with the trained model we finally compute the actual duan smearing factor for the full training set.
-We use this smearing factor to correct predictions when we use the model on live data

-6. save the scaler, smearing factor (if we used np.log1p), model, any relevant tradining data in json files.

-7. Run (multiply prediction by smear if we used np.log1p): x_scaled = scaler.transform([[scaled_minutes_since_open, scaled_volatility_percent]])
-         actual_prediction = np.exp(gam.predict(x_scaled))[0] - 1.0
 ---

 ### Model 2: Optimal Stop Loss Model (Emergency Exit Model)
 > Model: CatBoostRegressor

-#### Overview

 This model seeks to predict the best stop loss to use based on current market conditions, such that the trade has the highest chance possible to reach +0.6% ROI.

-#### How It Works
+Specifics
 - Data Gathering: Data is gathered from a grid search of various possible stop losses
 - Simulation: Stop losses are simulated over the trade history using market data and recorded as 1 or 0
 - Goal: Find the least risky stop loss to use for each trade
 - Input Values: Minutes since market open, and volatility percent (scaled relative to each other, then fed into StandardScaler)
 - Y Feature: Not scaled
 - Status: Has the least amount of work put into it because it actually predicts pretty much what my normal stop loss values are.
 I use 2 values for different situations and this model also predicts those values.
 Focused on other models until I had more data.

 ---